theRealCox/PCMANAGER/README.md

 # How to use

 Simply open the *PC Manager* File.
 But first extract it into a folder.
+AND RUN IT AS A ADMINISTRATOR!!!!!!!!!!

 ![image](https://github.com/user-attachments/assets/fecc4fc3-01bd-46a2-add5-a12087704854)